abraunegg/onedrive/README.md

 Usage: onedrive [OPTION]...

 no option        		   No Sync and exit
+       --check-for-nomount Check for the presence of .nosync in the syncdir root.
+If found, do not perform sync.
                  --confdir Set the directory used to store the configuration files --create-directory Create a directory on OneDrive - no sync will be performed.
    --destination-directory Destination directory for renamed or move on OneDrive - no sync will be performed.